mkarpiarz/cloud-native-docs/gpu-operator/precompiled-drivers.rst

 About Precompiled Driver Containers
 ***********************************

-.. note:: Technology Preview features are not supported with in production environments
+.. note:: Technology Preview features are not supported in production environments
           and are not functionally complete.
           Technology Preview features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.